ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 Note that the parsetree is an internal representation of the code that happens before typing the program, so an ill-typed program can be rewritten.
-The internal representation after the typing is called the `Typedtree`, and can be inspected using the `-dtypedtree` option of `ocaml` and `utop`.
+The internal representation after the typing is called the `Typedtree`, and it can be inspected using the `-dtypedtree` option of `ocaml` and `utop`.
 In what follows, we will use AST to refer to the parsetree.

-### PPX rewriters
+### PPX Rewriters

 In its core, a PPX rewriter is just a transformation that takes a parsetree, and returns a possibly modified parsetree.
 But, there are subtleties.
 First, because